vis4/pyshpgeocode/README.md

-# shapegeocode
+# pyshpgeocode – merging data and geography

-This Python package for reverse geocoding using ESRI shapefiles.
+This Python package is for reverse geocoding of data points to shapefile regions.
 It is developed primarily for assigning administrative region codes to a set of geo coordinates (in standard latitude/longitude).
 All you need is a shapefile of the regions you want to geocode to.

 Usage example: